elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-types-and-characteristics-of-learning-disabilities-and-how-do-they-impact-learning.md

 url: /learn/psychology/questions/what-are-the-types-and-characteristics-of-learning-disabilities-and-how-do-they-impact-learning
 score: -1.0
 related_article1:
-    id: 169347
+    id: 169341
-    title: Explain cognitive load theory and its implications for memory limitations in learning.
+    title: >-
+        What challenges do individuals with ASD face in observational learning, and what strategies can enhance their learning?
     subject: Psychology
-    url: /learn/psychology/questions/explain-cognitive-load-theory-and-its-implications-for-memory-limitations-in-learning
+    url: /learn/psychology/questions/what-challenges-do-individuals-with-asd-face-in-observational-learning-and-what-strategies-can-enhance-their-learning
 related_article2:
-    id: 169354
+    id: 169351
-    title: What are the main characteristics and challenges associated with Autism Spectrum Disorder?
+    title: >-
+        What are some strategies to improve social skills deficits in individuals with ASD?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-characteristics-and-challenges-associated-with-autism-spectrum-disorder
+    url: /learn/psychology/questions/what-are-some-strategies-to-improve-social-skills-deficits-in-individuals-with-asd
 related_article3:
-    id: 169341
+    id: 169351
-    title: What challenges do individuals with ASD face in observational learning, and what strategies can enhance their learning?
+    title: >-
+        What are some strategies to improve social skills deficits in individuals with ASD?
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-do-individuals-with-asd-face-in-observational-learning-and-what-strategies-can-enhance-their-learning
+    url: /learn/psychology/questions/what-are-some-strategies-to-improve-social-skills-deficits-in-individuals-with-asd
 related_article4:
-    id: 169354
+    id: 169352
-    title: What are the main characteristics and challenges associated with Autism Spectrum Disorder?
+    title: >-
+        How do developmental milestones differ between typical and atypical development, and what is the impact of ASD?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-characteristics-and-challenges-associated-with-autism-spectrum-disorder
+    url: /learn/psychology/questions/how-do-developmental-milestones-differ-between-typical-and-atypical-development-and-what-is-the-impact-of-asd
 related_article5:
-    id: 169338
+    id: 169346
-    title: What are the types of augmentative communication, and how might they impact verbal language development?
+    title: >-
+        How are behavioral interventions applied in ASD, and what are their effectiveness and limitations?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-types-of-augmentative-communication-and-how-might-they-impact-verbal-language-development
+    url: /learn/psychology/questions/how-are-behavioral-interventions-applied-in-asd-and-what-are-their-effectiveness-and-limitations
 ---

 &nbsp;